swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Research

 As of writing this paper, *RxJS Debugging for vscode* is available in version v0.1.2, allowing to debug RxJS applications running in Node.js.
-Once v1.0.0^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] introduces support for debugging programs running in a browser, we see the necessity for two new empirical studies: (i) An observational study to answer the question, if "readiness-to-hand" is indeed of uttermost importance when it comes to effective RP debugging utilities [@Alabor_Stolze_2020].
+Once v1.0.0^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/milestone/2)] introduces support for debugging programs running in a browser, we see the necessity for two new empirical studies: (i) An observational study to answer the question, if "readiness-to-hand" is indeed of uttermost importance when it comes to effective RP debugging utilities [@Alabor_Stolze_2020].
 Further, (ii) we propose to test the effectiveness of the presented RP debugger for RxJS compared to traditional debugging utilities like manual print statements and control-flow-oriented debuggers.

 Even though we validated the UX concepts of the new RxJS debugger twice during its development, more usability testing would potentially provide hints on how the UX could be improved further.

 ## Features

 We designed *RxJS Debugging for vscode* to be an open-source project.
-In the following, we present three highlights from its on Github publicly accessible feature back log^[**WARNING: This link might reveal the author's identity** [https://github.com/swissmanu/rxjs-debugging-for-vscode/issues](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature%2Cimprovement)].
+In the following, we present three highlights from its on Github publicly accessible feature back log^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature%2Cimprovement)].

 ### Visualizer Component